-Pension Policy Score: 7

-The Social Security retirement system is one leg of the pension system, complementing a private system of company-based saving plans (so-called 401k plans) that receive tax subsidies, and a variety of private retirement accounts.
+Pension Policy Score: 7 The Social Security retirement system is one leg of the pension system, complementing a private system of company-based saving plans (so-called 401k plans) that receive tax subsidies, and a variety of private retirement accounts.
 Social Security is funded by mandatory employee and employer contributions, totaling 12.4% of wages, on wages up to \$117,000 per year.
 The wage replacement rate of the public system is on average 45%, below the OECD average, though with higher rates for people with lower incomes.
 Benefits from company-based and private accounts raise the wagereplacement rate to 80%.
 However, 78 million Americans have no access to company-based retirement plans.
 In addition, the financial crisis has hit the asset base of pension funds, resulting in current or expected future failures to make full payments by many private employers.
 The Social Security funding shortfall has been politically intractable, with Democrats blocking benefit cuts (including reductions of scheduled benefit increases) and Republicans blocking increases in the payroll tax.
-Along with Medicare, the related healthcare program for the aged, the Social Security retirement program is at the center of the country's long-term fiscal difficulties.
-The U.S. government has not succeeded in addressing the long-term financing problems of the Social Security retirement program during the period of ideological stalemate that has lasted since the 2010 midterm elections.
+In 2016 Obama proposed an expansion of social security.
+He endorsed raising pay roll tax on the wealthiest Americans, whose responsibility for contributing to the program is capped at \$118,500 of wage income.